project-renard-survey/sticky-note-teaching/README.md

 them under the same license as the rest of this material.
 Please also note that we require everyone involved in this project to abide by our code of conduct (found in `CONDUCT.md`)

+## Status Flags

+Give each learner two sticky notes of different colours, e.g., red and green.
+If someone has completed an exercise and wants it checked, they put the green sticky note on their laptop; if they run into a problem and need help, the put up the red one.
+This is better than having people raise their hands because:

+*   it's more discreet (which means they're more likely to actually do it),

+*   they can keep working while their flag is raised, and

+*   the instructor can quickly see from the front of the room what state the class is in.